 You’ve probably heard about what happened to Kaseya.
-Just as a refresher, the IT solutions provider announced that it was “experiencing a potential attack” against one of its solutions on July 2.
-It ordered customers to shut down their product servers while they waited to hear more.
+Just as a refresher, the IT solutions provider announced that it was “experiencing a potential attack” against one of its solutions on July 2 and ordered customers to shut down their product servers while they waited to hear more.
 A day later, Kaseya urged customers who encountered ransomware to avoid clicking on any links.

 A Look Back at REvil’s Evolution